 Task 2 The student is able to: Present the student with a rectangular sheet of paper.
-Show me half of this paper by folding.
-Can you show the half - Create half of a shape. of this paper by folding it in another way? - Create half of a shape in more than one way.
+Show - Create half of a shape. of this paper by folding it in another way? - Create half of a shape in more than one way.
 Fold and tear the paper into two parts, such that the two parts are clearly not equal in size.
 Ask: Is this half of the paper?
 Why?
-Present the student with a piece of string and a pair of scissors, and tell: Cut this string into two halves.
-How do you know that you have cut the string into halves?
-Or - Create half of a length. how is this half of the full string?
+Identify and describe a half of a shape as one of the two equal Present the student with a piece of string and a pair of parts of it. you know that you have cut the string into halves?
+Or how is this half of the full string?
 Describe and show a half of a length as one of the two equal parts of it.
-Comments and Mark: L Teacher's Signature and Date:
+Comments and Mark: